I would like to design a post and beam structure in Chief Architect. How can I do this?

 Select File> Close View from the menu to close the Perspective Framing Overview and return to the Floor Plan view.

-From the currently active foundation level, go Up One Floor to Floor 1, then specify the two side walls as Full Gable Walls by group selecting the two walls and then clicking on the Change to Gable Wall(s) edit tool on the edit toolbar.
+From the currently active foundation level, go Up One Floor to Floor 1, select the two vertical side walls that were created using the Room Divider tool, and then click on the Change to Gable Wall(s) edit tool on the edit toolbar to change them to Full Gable Walls.

 Select Build> Roof> Build Roof from the menu.
 In the Build Roof dialog: